 However, we would like to remind you that it is not recommended to expose babies and young children under 3 years of age to direct sunlight.

-The child’s surface-to-weight ratio is almost three times higher than the adult’s: the risk of toxicity is therefore higher because the penetration is three times higher,
+Children's skin has a structure and functions very similar to that of adults, but some functions are immature.
+The pH of his skin is higher and its protective function less important; the surface / weight ratio is almost three times higher than in adults: the risk of toxicity is therefore higher because the penetration is three times greater.

-certain functional anatomical characteristics are different: hyper-plasticity of the skin with a rich vascular dermal network, a thinner horny layer of the epidermis, and melanocytes that are less functional during the first year.
+Some functional anatomical characteristics are different: skin hyper plasticity with rich dermal vascular network, less thick horny layer, less functional melanocytes in the first year.

-Therefore, creams intended for a child’s skin require a specific formulation because if it is different in its structure, it will also be different in its function.
-In fact, a child’s skin is more vulnerable and is less able to carry out its natural protective function.
+The cream intended for the skin of the child therefore requires a specific formulation because if it is different in its structure, it will also be so in its function.
+Indeed, this skin is more vulnerable and less well fulfills its natural protective function.

 For sun protection products, we can recommend the use of Organic Baby & Child Sunscreen SPF50 + up to the age of 10-12 years, the time of puberty, when the skin changes and becomes less fragile.